lowRISC/ibex/README.md

 ## Documentation

-A datasheet that explains the most important features of the core can be found in the doc folder.
+The Ibex documentation can be [read online at ReadTheDocs](https://ibex-core.readthedocs.io/en/latest/).
+It is also contained in the `doc` folder of this repository.
+We highly appreciate pull requests on the documentation if you find anything wrong or outdated!

 ## License